Euro step: History

 Lithuanian player Šarūnas Marčiulionis introduced the two-step maneuver to the NBA in 1989 when he played for the Golden State Warriors.
 Fans nicknamed the move “the Euro step” as a tribute to many European players’ exceptional fundamentals and crafty footwork.

 While the term "Euro step" made its first media appearance in 2007, the move has a long history in European basketball.
 In Brenner's 2018 story, he noted that longtime coach Vlade Đurović had seen early versions of the move around 1960. Đurović commented: "That move was normal in Europe, especially in Yugoslavia".
-It's nearly impossible to pinpoint the origin of the Eurostep, having evolved over time in Eastern Europe.
+It's nearly impossible to pinpoint the origin of the Euro step, having evolved over time in Eastern Europe.

 The mid-1980s marked the beginning of the move's modern era.
 Back then, Toni Kukoc was a 17-year-old phenom playing for his home club of Jugoplastika in Split, Croatia, where practices routinely lasted eight hours and coach Slavko Trninic emphasized finding different ways to get to the basket.
 To emulate a defender trying to take a charge, Trninic would place a chair in the middle of the lane and instruct players to dribble from the 3-point line and attempt to finish at the rim.

-The move was popularized in North America in the 2000s by Manu Ginóbili, who arrived in the NBA from the Italian league, though Ginobili honed the move while playing on playgrounds in his native Argentina.
-ESPN’s Zach Lowe credits Manu Ginóbili with making the Euro step popular in the NBA.
-Lowe said Ginóbili’s regular use of the move in the early 2000s “changed the NBA forever” by inspiring a new wave of guards to use it, especially James Harden, who made the Euro step a key part of his scoring.
-Thanks to Ginóbili, the Euro step went from a little-known European move to one of the NBA’s most common ways to finish at the rim.
+The move was popularized in North America in the 2000s by Manu Ginóbili, who arrived in the NBA from the Italian basketball league, though Ginobili honed the move while playing on playgrounds in his native Argentina.
+ESPN's Zach Lowe credits Manu Ginóbili with making the Euro step popular in the NBA.
+Lowe said Ginóbili's regular use of the move in the early 2000s “changed the NBA forever” by inspiring a new wave of guards to use it, especially James Harden, who made the Euro step a key part of his scoring.
+Thanks to Ginóbili, the Euro step went from a little-known European move to one of the NBA's most common ways to finish at the rim.
 It has since been adopted by many American-born players, among them James Harden and Dwyane Wade.
 According to Brenner, the physical gifts of another European player, Giannis Antetokounmpo, have led his version of the Euro step to become "the final phase of the move's evolution," adding: